 Back when you were an undergraduate, I suggested you think of “knowing” as an ability to discuss things with your peers.
 That’s still my advice.
-The main thing that changed when you became a master’s students was the level at which the conversation is going on.
+The main thing that changed when you became a master’s student was the level at which the conversation is going on.
 The line between your “equals” and your “betters” can no longer be as neatly drawn between students and faculty.
 On some subjects, you may be better qualified to carry on the conversation than your teachers.
-The trick is always to construct your peer — the person you are talking to, the reader you are writing for — in terms of body of knowledge that you have more or less “mastered”.
+The trick is always to construct your peer — the person you are talking to, the reader you are writing for — in terms of a body of knowledge that you have more or less “mastered”.

 In a similar way, you should be building a reading list of classic books.
 There are a lot of books published every year that are quickly forgotten, despite exciting titles and enthusiastic blurbs.
 But there will be books that you find researchers in your field continue to invoke year after year.
 While it may seem like these books have merely “historical” interest, I would very much encourage you to spend some of your time reading them, learning what sorts of books they are.
 This can easily extend to reading major works of literature.
 Entrepreneurship scholars, for example, are prone to citing (or failing to cite) Samuel Beckett’s slogan “fail better”.
 You do well to read this quote in the original context of the work of one of the most innovative writers of the 20th Century.
 But this is also the time to catch up on less literary classics.
 You might want to read Adam Smith and Friedrich von Hayek, Karl Marx and Thomas Sowell, Gabriel Tarde and Margaret Mead.
 Whatever names you’ve seen turn up in your readings.
 Sometimes it will surprise you what you find when you actually read them.